Tooth Extraction Costs: With & Without Insurance

 - You have irreparable tooth decay and cavities.

 Having a tooth extracted seems like a simple enough procedure, but there are some factors that impact the overall cost.
-These may include:
+These may include the following:

 Impacted teeth, including wisdom teeth, will cost more because the operation is more complicated.
 You could spend up to $500 per tooth if they are impacted.